Baqend/guide/src/topics/logging/index.md

 ### Log Arguments

 It is easy to include dynamic data into the log message.
 You can use placeholder in your log message which will be replaced by the additional passed values.
-The can use the placeholders `%s` for strings, `%d` for numbers and `%j` for a json conversion before the values are included into the log message.
+The can use the placeholders `%s` for strings, `%d` for numbers and `%j` for a JSON conversion before the values are included in the log message.

 ```js
 DB.log('debug', 'The value %d is greater then %d', 10, 5);
 //logs the message 'The value 10 is greater then 5'
 ```

-Often you want to log additional data, which should not be converted to a string and included into the log message itself.
+Often you want to log additional data, which should not be converted to a string and included in the log message itself.
-All the log methods allows one additional argument as the last argument.
-The argument should be a json like object and will be logged in addition to the log message.
+All the log methods allow one additional argument as the last argument.
+The argument should be a JSON like object and will be logged in addition to the log message.

 ```js
 DB.log('debug', 'The value %d is greater then %d', 10, 5, {val1: 10, val2: 5});